-Primarily in response to market conditions and as a means to preserve working capital during the strategic review process described below, the Company's Itafós Arraias SSP Operation was put into care and maintenance mode in the beginning of 2015.
-During a major part of 2015, the Company conducted a strategic review process to help find a definitive solution to the Company's working capital constraints and liquidity requirements.
+Primarily in response to market conditions and as a means to preserve working capital, the Company's Itafós Arraias SSP Operation was put into care and maintenance mode in the beginning of 2015.
+During 2015, the Company conducted a strategic review process to help find a definitive solution to the Company's working capital constraints and liquidity requirements.
 Options that were considered in the course of the strategic review process included, but were not limited to, securing a strategic partner, the sale of the Company or its assets as well as other potential value maximizing transactions.
-In July 2015, the Company entered into a non-binding offer with Zaff, an investment fund active in the fertilizer industry.
-Concurrent with that non-binding offer, Zaff extended to the Company a senior secured bridge loan in 2015.
-The Company has drawn down on the bridge loan during Q1 2016 for working capital needs during the recapitalization transaction.
-The bridge loan has been the primary source of funding during Q1 2016 for the Company and it has limited other financial resources.
-Although MBAC believes that a long-term solution will be achieved in due course with the Support Agreement that was agreed to with

-Zaff subsequent to quarter-end, the Company's ability to continue as a going concern is dependent on obtaining additional working capital funding in the immediate term.
-Given the significant working capital deficit and long term debt balances that are in default, the Company intends to undertake a restructuring and refinancing transaction, such as a recapitalization.
-Subsequent to quarter end, the Company agreed to enter into court approved restructuring processes in Canada and Brazil.
-The Brazilian proceeding was filed in April 2016 and is in progress to the date.
-If the Recapitalization is successful, there would be significant dilution to the holdings of existing shareholders.
+In July 2015, the Company entered into a nonbinding offer with Zaff, an investment fund active in the fertilizer industry.
+Concurrent with that non-binding offer, Zaff extended to the Company a senior secured bridge loan.
+The Company has drawn down on the bridge loan during the six months ended June 30, 2016 for working capital needs.
+The bridge loan has been the primary source of funding during six months ended June 30, 2016 for the Company and it has limited other financial resources.
+Although MBAC believes that a long-term solution will be achieved in due course with the Support Agreement that was agreed to with Zaff during the year, the Company's ability to continue as a going concern is dependent on obtaining additional working capital funding in the immediate term.
+Subsequently, the Company agreed to enter into a court approved restructuring process in Canada and Brazil.
+The Brazilian proceeding was filed in May 2016, and the Canadian Restructuring Plan was commenced on August 4, 2016 and both are in progress.
+If the recapitalization is successful, there would be significant dilution to the holdings of existing shareholders.
 These conditions indicate material uncertainty that may cast significant doubt as to the ability of the Company to meet its obligations as they come due and, accordingly, the ultimate appropriateness of the use of accounting principles applicable to a going concern.
 The Company's primary sources of funding to this point have been the issuance of equity securities, debt and the sale of assets.
 MBAC has limited other financial resources.
 See the "Cautionary Note Regarding Forward-Looking Information" below.